+, ag

+Financial statements 1

+Directors' declaration 13

-Financial statements Directors' declaration Independent auditor's report to the members
+Independent auditor's report to the members ¥( 14

-INSEARCH Education International Pty Limited ABN 82 068 439 912 Annual report - 31 December 2017
+ABN 82 068 439 912

+Annual report - 31 December 2018
-Contents Page

 Financial statements

 Statement of comprehensive income 2

 Statement of financial position 3

 Statement of changes in equity 4

-Statement of cash flows 5
+Statement of cash flows (direct method) 5

-Notes to the financial statements 6
+Notes to the financial statements G 6

-Directors' declaration 14
+Directors' declaration 13

-Independent auditor's report to the members 15
+Independent auditor's report to the members 14

-This financial statements cover INSEARCH Education International Pty Limited as an individual entity.
+This financial statements cover Insearch Education International Pty Limited as an individual entity.
 The financial statements are presented in Australian currency.

-INSEARCH Education International Pty Limited is a company limited by shares, incorporated and domiciled in Australia.
+Insearch Education International Pty Limited is a company limited by shares, incorporated and domiciled in Australia.
 Its registered office and principal place of business is:

-INSEARCH Education International Pty Limited Level 9, 187 Thomas Street Haymarket, NSW 2000.
+Insearch Education International Pty Limited Level 9, 187 Thomas Street Haymarket, NSW 2000.

-INSEARCH Education International Pty Limited Statement of comprehensive income For the year ended 31 December 2017
+Insearch Education International Pty Limited Statement of comprehensive income For the year ended 31 December 2018

-Notes 2017 \$ 2016 \$

-Revenue from continuing operations -

-Other income 4 178 179

-Other expenses (444) (444)

-Deficit for the year (266) (265)

-Other comprehensive income

-Other comprehensive income for the year • -

-Other comprehensive income for the year

-Total comprehensive loss for the year - (266) (265)
+Notes 2018 \$ 2017 \$ Revenue from continuing operations > - Other income 4 179 178 Other expenses Deficit for the year (520) (341) (444 ) (266) Other comprehensive income Other comprehensive income for the year Other comprehensive income for the year #0 #8) Total comprehensive loss for the year - (341) (266)